rendybjunior/bq-sql-etl/README.md

 # bq-sql-etl

-BigQuery SQL ETL Examples.
+BigQuery SQL ETL examples.
 In form of SQL and Airflow BigQuery Operator.

 ## Getting Started